Optimization and Problem Solving of Pandora FMS

 vmstat 1 10

-Look at the last columns (CPU WA), a value higher than 10 means there is a disk I/O problem that should be solved.
+Look at the last columns (CPU WA), a value higher than 10 means that there is a disk I/O problem that should be solved.

-Having CPU-US high is normal, but CPU-SY should not be over 10~15.
+Having high CPU-US is normal, but CPU-SY should not be over 10~15.

 Sample output of a “normal” system: